 Scholarly Commons Citation

 Weidemaier, Mark C. and Gelpern, Anna, "Injunctions in Sovereign Debt Litigation" (2013).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1319.
+1319.